 The charming plants look like a swath of glistening umbrellas or large shiny shamrocks—maybe why this ‘big kid’ adores them, imagining woodland fairies hiding below.

 There’s a poem that shares the sentiment: “Down in the shady woodland where fern-fronds are uncurled, A host of green umbrellas are swiftly now unfurled.
 Do they shelter fairy people from sudden pelting showers?
 Or are the leaves but sunshades to shield the waxen flowers?”
 (Minnie Curtis Wait -1901).

 Why is the common name Mayapple anyway?
-Maybe because they’re widely admired— “an apple in the eye.”
+Maybe because they’re widely admired— “an apple of my eye.”
 The apple, the pupil, has become a metaphor for something precious.

 An ideal background plant for a shady garden

 My debut perennial garden was a shade garden, an endeavor that coincided with adopting my very first couple of pups, Sadie and Sara.
 I lived in Boonton Township, then along the Rockaway River.
 The swath of Mayapple took up much of the chosen garden spot.
 I should’ve kept it there to serve as a background plant had I known about the intriguing native plant.